demisto/content-docs/content-repo/extra-docs/articles/CI-CD-Article.md

         ├── xsoar_config.json
         ```

  Deployment

  If using an artifact server, open the folder in the artifact server.
 The hierarchy should appear similar to this:

-        ```
     ├── builds
     │   ├── <branch-name>
     │   │   ├── packs
     │   │   │   ├── <pack1>
     │   │   │   │   ├── 1.0.0
     │   │   │   │   │   ├── pack1.zip
     │   │   │   ├── <pack2>
     │   │   │   │   ├── 1.0.1
     │   │   │   │   │   ├── pack2.zip
     │   │   │   ├── …
     │   ├── …
     ├── production
     │   ├── packs
     │   │   ├── <pack1>
     │   │   │   ├── 1.0.0
     │   │   │   │   │   ├── pack1.zip
     │   │   │   ├── 1.0.1
     │   │   │   │   │   ├── pack1.zip
     │   │   │   ├── 1.1.0
     │   │   │   │   │   ├── pack1.zip
     │   │   │   ├── …
     │   │   ├── <pack2>
     │   │   │   ├── 1.0.0
     │   │   │   │   │   ├── pack2.zip
     │   │   │   ├── 1.0.1
     │   │   │   │   │   ├── pack2.zip
     │   │   │   ├── 1.0.2
     │   │   │   │   │   ├── pack2.zip
     │   │   │   ├── …
     │   │   ├── ...
-        ```

-    1. Add the content to Cortex XSOAR.
+ Add the content to Cortex XSOAR.
  - (Non-artifact server).
 In the Marketplace, install the custom content packs.
     NOTE: The content.pack.verify server configuration must be set to false (imports custom Content Packs that are not provided by Cortex XSOAR).

  - (Artifact Server) Do the following:
     a.
 If using Google Cloud Services, download the Google Cloud Storage Content Pack and set up the integration instance.
 If using another storage application you need to download the appropriate Content Pack such as AWS.
     b.
 Do one of the following:
         Download the XSOAR CI/CD Content Pack.
 The Content Pack includes the Configuration Setup playbook, the configuration setup layout, incident fields,  automations, etc. The playbook runs via a job every 3 hours.
         The playbook fetches the configuration file and loads the contents to the machine.
 It downloads, and installs the custom content packs and configures lists and jobs if part of the content packs.
         NOTE: The XSOAR CI/CD Content Pack uses either Google Cloud Storage or HTTP requests to fetch the content packs.
 If running a different storage provider, you need to download the integration (such as AWS - S3).
 You need to either create or duplicate the configuration setup incident field and add AWS at the source.
 You also need to update the Configuration Set_up playbook by adding a task at the same level as Google Cloud Storage.

-                Run the Content Manually.
+    Run the Content Manually,
-                Run a job - The content automatically appears in Cortex XSOAR without having to install in the Marketplace.
+    Or run a job - The content automatically appears in Cortex XSOAR without having to install in the Marketplace.

 CI/CD FAQs